-Throw in a sleek and intuitive interface, and the Premium version, in particular, makes for an excellent password manager.
+Throw in a sleek and intuitive interface, and Dashlane’s premium version in particular makes for an excellent password manager.

 1Password is one of the pioneers of the password management world, and we reviewed it all the way back in 2013.
-Over five years later, the service is just as useful, with a straightforward interface, robust support, multi-device sync, and 1GB of storage.
+The service is just as useful these days, with a straightforward interface, robust support, multi-device sync, and 1GB of storage.

 The service has a wide range of syncing options available.
 As well as 1Password’s own services, you can also sync via Dropbox, iCloud, or even your own internal network if you don’t want your password vault anywhere on the internet, even in encrypted form.

 As mentioned, 1Password’s “travel mode” lets you quickly remove sensitive account details before crossing borders, or other situations where you’re at risk of having your devices searched by the authorities.

 There’s no free version of the service, however.
 If you like the look of it, you’ll have to pony up a minimum of $2.99 per month for an individual plan, or $4.99/month for the Family plan (up to five users).

-The Business plan costs $7.99/month per user, but includes 5GB storage and VIP support, so if you’re looking for a password manager for teams 1Password is highly recommended.
+The Business plan costs $7.99/month per user, but includes 5GB storage and VIP support, so if you’re looking for a password manager for your company, 1Password is highly recommended.